JasonYan1030/DATA_641_HW3_Comparative-Analysis-of-RNN-Architectures-for-Sentiment-Classification/README.md

 python main.py
 ```

 Then it will run the code.
+Here, if you plan to run the code, please delete the "evaluation_summary" table in the result/ folder and all the plots in the result/plots/ folder before.